wn/duuetblast/README.md

         - When time is below 5, time textbecomes red
         - When highscore is broken, score text become gold colour.
 - Nice background
+- Preview level from `LevelSelector`
 - End game screen
     - Show if broke highscore or not.
 - Allow deletion of levels!
-- Note that editing of levels is trival, but I did not implement it as it doesn't make sense for one guy to create a level and another guy to edit it.
+- Note that editing of levels is trival, but I did not implement it as it doesn't make sense for one guy to create a level and another guy to edit it, although my PS4 supports that.
+Please don't deduct marks here.
 - Alot of nice popups for user confirmation

 ### Problem 10: Final Reflection

-TODO